linguisticmind/search-in-subs/README.md

        -p, --edl-play
               Play search results in mpv.

-              Unless -f, --edl-save-files-relative or -F, --edl-save-files-ab‐
+              Unless             -f, --edl-save-files-relative              or
-              solute  is  used  together with this option, temporary EDL files are generated and saved in the cache directory  (see  FILES  for more  information).
-The -k, --edl-keep-temporary and -K, --edl- no-keep-temporary options control whether or the  temporary  EDL files are deleted or kept after mpv player closes.
+              -F, --edl-save-files-absolute is used together with this option, temporary EDL files are generated and saved in the cache  direc‐ tory     (see     FILES     for     more    information).
+The -k, --edl-keep-temporary and -K, --edl-no-keep-temporary options
+              control  whether  or the temporary EDL files are deleted or kept after mpv player closes.

-              If  -f,  --edl-save-files-relative or -F, --edl-save-files-abso‐
+              If               -f, --edl-save-files-relative                or
-              lute is used together with -p, --edl-play, then temporary  files are not generated and the saved EDL files are played.
+              -F, --edl-save-files-absolute     is    used    together    with
+              -p, --edl-play, then temporary files are not generated  and  the saved EDL files are played.

        -P, --edl-no-play
               Do not play search results in mpv.
 This is the default.